MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-faq.md

 ## Can I query telemetry from [!INCLUDE[loganalytics](../includes/azure-loganalytics-name.md)]?

 Yes.
-See how to do that here: [How can I query telemetry from [!INCLUDE[loganalytics](../includes/azure-loganalytics-name.md)]?](telemetry-analyze-with-kql.md#how-can-i-query-telemetry-from-loganalytics)
+Learn more at [How can I query telemetry from Azure Log Analytics?](telemetry-analyze-with-kql.md#how-can-i-query-telemetry-from-log-analytics).

 ## Why do I see _1, _2 in custom dimensions?